-In 2016 our Senior Management team consisted of Peter Wasow, CEO; and senior executives Chris Thiris, Chief Financial Officer (CFO); Stephen Foster, General Counsel/Company Secretary and Andrew Wood, Group Executive Strategy & Development.
+In mid-2017 a change of CEO occurred due to the retirement of Mr Peter Wasow.
+Mr Wasow was succeeded as CEO by Mr Mike Ferraro effective 1 June 2017.
+Other senior executives during 2017 were Chris Thiris, Chief Financial Officer (CFO); Stephen Foster, General Counsel/Company Secretary and Andrew Wood, Group Executive Strategy & Development.
 Senior Executives are defined as those people within the Company (in addition to the CEO) who participate in developing strategy and make decisions that put into effect the approved strategies that influence the whole or a substantial part of the business.
 Management meetings are typically conducted on a weekly basis to communicate and assess progress against key objectives and co-ordinate effort to create business synergies.